About the Program

 How do I start the application process?

-The BioSURF application website will go live in early January.
+The BioSURF application will go live in early January.
 In the meantime, you should be finding a mentor/lab and developing a summer project with them.

 What are my chances of being awarded a BioSURF?